Hi. My name is Dave Tout and I am a numeracy educator.

 This graph is telling you how many meters a car will travel before it actually stop, taking into account the speed of the car, the drivers reaction time, and then how far a car will travel even after the breaks are applied.

-The question asks you what the reaction distance would be if the car was traveling at 130 kilometres per hour.
+The question asks you what the reaction distance would be if the car was travelling at 130 kilometres per hour.
 This information isn’t even in the chart, so you will need to work out the answer, looking for any patterns in the data.

 The second step is to read the question again, and think about the maths you will need to do to solve this problem.